Wagon Wheel (song): In popular culture

 South Dakota Democratic U.S. Senate candidate Rick Weiland sang a parody of the song "with lyrics rewritten to match his campaign message" at a campaign "folk-rock concert" at the Strawbale Winery north of Sioux Falls in October 2014.
 Parody lyrics included the line: "I can't run a nine million-dollar campaign, but I don't have EB-5 to explain".
 Senator and 2016 Democratic vice presidential candidate Tim Kaine played the song on harmonica with local act Nikki Talley and Jason Sharp at the Catawba Brewing Company in Asheville, North Carolina on August 15, 2016.

 In 2019, as part of the release of Ken Burns' miniseries Country Music, Bank of America released a video of the song, featuring six musicians from across the United States, with the tag line "Nothing connects the country like country."
 Each musician sang one line for the first six lines of the song.

+In 2023, English football team Leyton Orient secured promotion to SkyBet League One, and "Wagon Wheel" became the unofficial song of their season.
+Midfielder George Moncur introduced it to the squad, who sang it in the dressing room following the promotion.
+The song was played prior to the club’s title-winning game versus Crewe Alexandra, and announcer Barry Galvin sang it in the changing rooms after the side secured the title victory.